 - a.
-The fair treatment of all beneficiaries, so that financial services are not provided, and financial products are not promoted, in a manner that: - Unfairly places the interests of the Board (or a Responsible Person or employee) ahead of the interests of beneficiaries (i.e. failure to disclose fees transparently); - Gives preferential treatment to one member over another member (such as by charging reduced fees or giving priority access to products or services); and/or - Uses knowledge of members in a way that is likely to advance the Director's (or a Responsible Person or employee's) own interests, without sufficient disclosure to the affected members. - b.
-The remuneration practices of the Fund (e.g. both the fees charged to members and the remuneration of Responsible Persons, employees and service providers) and ensuring that such practices operate efficiently, honestly and fairly.
+The fair treatment of all beneficiaries, so that financial services are not provided, and financial products are not promoted, in a manner that: - Unfairly places the interests of the Board, its directors (or other Responsible Person or employee), ahead of the best financial interests of beneficiaries (e.g. failure to disclose fees transparently); - Gives preferential treatment to one member over another member (such as by charging reduced fees or giving priority access to products or services); and/or - Uses knowledge of members in a way that is likely to advance the Board's, Board director's (or other Responsible Person or employee's) own interests, without sufficient disclosure to the affected members. - b.
+The Trustee's remuneration practices applicable in the Fund (e.g. both the fees charged to members and the remuneration of Responsible Persons, employees and service providers) and ensuring that such practices operate efficiently, honestly and fairly.

-[•] The Trustee defines a 'potential conflict' with reference to the general law position, where the Trustee has a primary duty to avoid putting itself in a position where there is an actual conflict or a 'real sensible possibility of a conflict'.
+7 The Trustee defines a 'potential conflict' with reference to the general law position, where the Trustee has a primary duty to avoid putting itself in a position where there is an actual conflict or a 'real sensible possibility of a conflict'.
 See Boardman v Phipps [1967] 2 AC 46.